 Martin Lloyd joined Portal as a Director in 2013 and has over thirty-five years of experience in the education sector.
 He was Headteacher at the bi-lingual Ysgol y Preseli secondary school from 1991 to 2008.
 Under his leadership the school was recognised as one of the best in Wales, leading to him becoming a tutor on the course for aspiring headteachers 'the National Professional Qualification for Headship'.

 Subsequently, he became Manager of the NPQH Qualification; training, coaching and assessing scores of prospective Primary, Special and Secondary Headteachers.

 Previous to his current post, he was Head of School Effectiveness for Pembrokeshire County Council and has overseen significant improvement in the end of Key Stage 4 results and banding positions of the county's secondary schools.

-Glenda works with Portal as a Development Manager & Consultant, bringing extensive experience of school standards to her roles having been a lay inspector for Estyn since 2009.
+Dr Glenda Jones works with Portal as a Development Manager & Consultant, bringing extensive experience of school standards to her roles having been a lay inspector for Estyn since 2009.